ros/catkin/doc/dev_guide/dev_guide.rst

 compliant (or as close as we can get) filesystem under ``CMAKE_INSTALL_PREFIX`` via ``make install``.
 This install target obeys ``DESTDIR`` for ease of packaging.
-Projects specify what should be installed and where in the usual cmake fashion, via the ``install()`` macro.
+Projects specify what should be installed and where in the usual CMake fashion, via the ``install()`` macro.
 Resources, assets, launchfiles, etc get installed using a set of destination variables (:ref:`variables`).